 Questions that are phrased as a statement, not a question

 - Example: “I thought that what we learned in class today was interesting.”

 - How to do it better: Make sure your question is a real question and that it ends in a question mark.

 - Example: “Is the sky blue?”

-- How to do it better: Ask open-ended questions that many possible answers that create NEW insight or NEW value for the community.
+- How to do it better: Ask open-ended questions with many possible answers that create NEW insight or NEW value for the community.

 - Try asking open-ended questions like “On another planet with a different atmospheric composition, what color might the sky be and why?”

-- How to do it better: Use professional, approachable language.
-Use empathy to build connections.
+- How to do it better: Use professional, approachable language and empathy to build connections.